-At some points throughout life we may not register why we may feel a certain way, we may feel stressed, anxious or frustrated but not really know why.
+I offer socially distanced and approved counselling through the pandemic or telephone work dependent on individual circumstances.
+At some points throughout life we may not register why we may feel a certain way, we may feel stressed, anxious or frustrated and not always know why.
 We struggle, we procrastinate, but we are left wondering what is the root cause of these issues?
 Counselling can be a fantastic way to open ourselves up to the possibility of moving forwards and making changes, at a pace we feel comfortable with.

 I am an experienced and qualified counsellor working within the person-centred approach but able to comfortably integrate CBT practice and mindfulness where appropriate.